Electronics H-1B Sponsorship Jobs in Florida

 Get Access To All Jobs

-Job Roles in Electronics in Florida
+H-1B Electronics Job Roles in Florida

-Project & Program Management99 jobs
+Project & Program Management31 jobs

-Engineering (Non-Software)55 jobs
+Engineering (Non-Software)29 jobs

-Specialized Engineering54 jobs
+Specialized Engineering28 jobs

-Partnerships & Business Development38 jobs
+Partnerships & Business Development26 jobs

-See all 330+ Electronics Florida jobs
+See all 142+ Electronics H-1B Jobs in Florida

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Electronics Florida roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Electronics H-1B Sponsorship Jobs in Florida: Frequently Asked Questions

 Which electronics companies sponsor H-1B visas in Florida?

-Several large defense and aerospace electronics employers in Florida have active H-1B sponsorship histories, including Lockheed Martin, Raytheon Technologies, L3Harris Technologies, and Northrop Grumman.
+Several large defense and aerospace electronics employers in Florida have active H-1B visa sponsorship histories, including Lockheed Martin, Raytheon Technologies, L3Harris Technologies, and Northrop Grumman.
 Outside defense, companies like Jabil (a major electronics manufacturing services firm headquartered in St. Petersburg) and Motorola Solutions also file H-1B petitions for Florida-based roles.
 Sponsorship patterns vary by role, business unit, and hiring cycle, so checking DOL LCA disclosure data for specific employers is worthwhile.

 Which cities in Florida have the most electronics H-1B sponsorship jobs?